Contrastive Cross-domain Recommendation in Matching: Experiments

 \subsubsection{Evaluation Protocols}

 To verify the effectiveness of CCDR in real-world scenarios, we conduct an online A/B test on a well-known online recommendation system named WeChat Top Stories.
 Precisely, we deploy CCDR and several competitive baselines in the matching module of a relatively cold-start domain as in Sec. \ref{sec.online_deployment}, with the ranking module unchanged.
 The online baseline is the GraphDR+ (target) model trained solely on the target domain.
-In online evaluation, we focus on the following three online metrics in the target domain: (1) CTR, (2) average user duration per capita, and (3) average share rate per capita.
-We conduct the A/B test for $8$ days, with nearly $6$ million users influenced by our online evaluation.
+In online evaluation, we focus on three online metrics in the target domain: (1) CTR, (2) average user duration per capita, and (3) average share rate per capita.
+We conduct the A/B test for $8$ days.